openshift/enhancements/enhancements/installer/rhel8_worker_support.md

 ## Summary

-This enhancement proposes to add RHEL 8 Server support for deploying worker/infra nodes with [openshift-ansible] RHEL8 nodes will be deployed and upgraded using the same Ansible playbook process however, RPM content will be delivered using an image in the release package.
+This enhancement proposes to add RHEL 8 Server support for deploying worker/infra nodes with [openshift-ansible] RHEL 8 nodes will be deployed and upgraded using the same Ansible playbook process however, RPM content will be delivered using an image in the release package.

 ## Motivation

-Customers desire to deploy RHEL8 nodes and using containerized content will provide a better user experience than configuring RPM repositories on nodes.
-Using the existing process will allow near-term support of RHEL8 nodes while enhanced longer-term RHEL8 support is developed.
+Customers desire to deploy RHEL 8 nodes and using containerized content will provide a better user experience than configuring RPM repositories on nodes.
+Using the existing process will allow near-term support of RHEL 8 nodes while enhanced longer-term RHEL 8 support is developed.

 ### Goals

-1. Implement an os-content image for RHEL8 RPMs
+1. Implement an os-content image for RHEL 8 RPMs
-1. Update [openshift-ansible] scaleup.yml and upgrade.yml playbooks to support RHEL8 workers
+1. Update [openshift-ansible] scaleup.yml and upgrade.yml playbooks to support RHEL 8 workers

 ### Non-Goals

-* Deploying/upgrading RHEL8 worker nodes through other mechanisms, i.e. operators
+* Deploying/upgrading RHEL 8 worker nodes through other mechanisms, i.e. operators
 * Changing the deployment/upgrade process for RHEL 7 worker nodes
+* Upgrading existing RHEL 7 worker nodes to RHEL 8

 ## Proposal